 This conference is the third conference from the LawSeqSM project, an NIH-funded project to shape the law of genomics and build a solid foundation for clinical integration.
 This event will be a highly interactive meeting of multidisciplinary experts to share their analysis of US federal and state genomics law and policy to recommend changes in order to support successful integration of genomics into clinical care.

 Registration opens in September.

 Presented in collaboration with Ropes & Gray, LLP, Hyman, Phelps & McNamara, PC, Vanderbilt University Medical Center, and the Consortium on Law and Values in Health, Environment & the Life Sciences at the University of Minnesota.
 It is an outgrowth of the NIH-funded LawSeqSM project, which is dedicated to building a sound legal foundation for translating genomics into clinical application.
 Supported in part by the National Human Genome Research Institute (NHGRI) and National Cancer Institute (NCI), National Institutes of Health grant R01HG008605.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

-Special needs, such as dietary restrictions, lactation rooms, etc., should be indicated in advance via the registration form.
+Special needs should be indicated in advance via the registration form.
 Requests cannot always be honored on-site without prior notice.

 Continuing Education Credit

 We will offer General CLE credits for New York, California, Illinois and Minnesota.

 This interactive meeting will provide education to attorneys, researchers, healthcare providers and administrators, policy makers, faculty, students and interested community members.